 What is Tom Magee up to today?

-As of writing, Tom Magee is 60 years old and residing in Mars Vista, California.
+As of writing, Tom Magee is residing in Mars Vista, California.

 Sadly, in May of 2018, Magee was assaulted by six young men in front of his home over a parking space.
-His injuries were serious and he sustained a broken jaw, a broken eye socket, and a concussion.
+His injuries were severe, and he sustained a broken jaw, a fractured eye socket, and a concussion.
 He was lucky to survive the cowardly attack.

-If it wasn’t for a neighbor coming out to see what all the commotion was about, Tom may not have lived through the attack.
+If it wasn’t for a neighbor coming out to see what all the commotion was about, Tom might not have lived through the attack.

 In an interview with CBS News, the neighbor who saved Tom’s life speaks on the horror of what she saw.
 “They were literally kicking him, punching him in the face and in the head.”